-- · Emergency or urgent care - · Nonemergency and minor illness or injury and related services that include: - Follow-up visits - Outpatient imaging and lab tests - Short-term physical therapy for rehabilitation - Durable medical equipment (if covered by your health plan) - · Routine allergy shots, flu shots and immunizations - · Some services for managing chronic conditions (for example, asthma or acne) - · Office visits to get a birth control prescription (the visit is covered, but not the birth control) - Prescription drugs (according to your health plan)
+- · Emergency or urgent care - Nonemergency and minor illness or injury and related services that are covered with an approved authorization include: - Follow-up visits - Outpatient imaging and lab tests - Short-term physical therapy for rehabilitation - Durable medical equipment (if covered by your health plan) - · Routine allergy shots, flu shots and immunizations - Some services for managing chronic conditions (for example, asthma or acne) - Office visits to get a birth control prescription (the visit is covered, but the member must have contractual coverage for birth control to be covered) - · Prescription drugs (according to your health plan)

 Students Away at School covers services at the in-network level.
-You must get HAP's authorization to qualify for this program.
 See your plan documents for specific coverage details.